kinvolk/coding-game-service/docs/timeline.md

 ======================

 The "events" member of `timeline.json` is a flat of list events.
-The order of the list does not say anything about the order in which the events occurr.
+The order of the list does not say anything about the order in which the events occur.
 Events just occur in the order in which they happen to be emitted.

-If you need to add new events, the convention is to add them around the same location as they should logically occurr relative to some other event.
+If you need to add new events, the convention is to add them around the same location as they should logically occur relative to some other event.
 The naming convention is not strictly enforced, but it is useful to give events name which identify their type, which actor they relate to, the mission they are for, the individual interaction of that mission and the part of that event sequence making up the